Why Gmail is not Sending my Email Messages?

 If you exceed the sending limit, you’ll get an error message - like “you’ve reached a Gmail limit for sending email” or “Oops.. the system encountered a problem” - and Gmail may sometimes temporarily block you from sending new messages.
 The limits are not applied at any set time of the day and the user may have to wait up to 24 hours before the limits are reset automatically.

 [*] The daily sending limit is even lower - 100 total recipients per day - if you are using Microsoft Exchange or any non-Google SMTP service for routing messages through Gmail email servers.

-email@example.com - with the message saying “An error occurred, your message was not sent” or “You have reached a limit for sending email, your message was not sent” - it indicates that you have reached the Gmail sending limit for the day.
+email@example.com - with the message saying “An error occurred, your message was not sent” or “You have reached a limit for sending email, your message was not sent” - there are several reason why that may happen:

 There’s no workaround to this problem and you’ll have to wait until Gmail resets your email quota.
 After the quota is reset, you can resend the message to the same recipients and they should be delivered as normal.

 To avoid the Gmail spam filter and improve your chances of your emails landing in the primary folder of the recipient’s inbox: